top of page

 EMS Assist

-Saturday, August 24, 2024 (11:33 am) EMS ASSIST - The Broadalbin-Kennyetto Fire Company received a call for an EMS Assist on State Highway 29 in the Town of Mayfield.
+Thursday, January 16, 2025 (4:22 pm) Smoke Condition - The Broadalbin-Kennyetto Fire Company received a call for a pellet stove smoking at a residence on County Highway 110 in the Town of Broadalbin.
 Units responded.

-Wednesday, August 21, 2024 (12:13 pm): MOTOR VEHICLE ACCIDENT - The Broadalbin-Kennyetto Fire Company was toned-out for a Motor Vehicle Accident/Unknown Injuries (car into building) at the Vail Mills Dunkin' in the Town of Mayfield.
+Wednesday, January 15, 2025 (10:05 pm) MOTOR VEHICLE ACCIDENT - The Broadalbin-Kennyetto Fire Company was toned-out for a 1-Car Motor Vehicle Accident/Personal Injury at the Vail Mills Roundabout in the Town of Mayfield.
 Units responded.

-Monday, August 19, 2024 (5:58 pm): POSSIBLE MVA - The Broadalbin-Kennyetto Fire Company was toned-out for a Possible Motor Vehicle Accident on County Highway 138 near Rebisz Road in the Town of Broadalbin.
+Tuesday, January 14, 2025 (7:49 am) MOTOR VEHICLE ACCIDENT - The Broadalbin-Kennyetto Fire Company was toned-out for a Motor Vehicle Accident (vehicle on its side in ditch) on County Highway 126 in the Town of Broadalbin.
 Units responded.

 Fire Service Call